tobymac208/System/src/com/projects/codepractitioner/POJOs/README.txt

     - Edited aesthetic for README.txt
     - Updated aesthetic for LoginAccountList.Test
     - Added new test in LoginAccountList.Test: 'getLoginAccounts'
+2. 08/17/2019:
+    - Added equals() to LoginAccount
+    - Added test for equals() from LoginAccount

 Classes to build (NOTE: Any classes with an 'X' are completed):
     1. Database interfacing module -- talks to the database                                     [ ]